vidisha999/Review-classification-model-LSTM-using-PyTorch/README.md

 - Split the dataset to train, validation and test sets.
 - Convert dataset to Torch Datasets and initialize torch DataLoaders for batches of the dataset.
 4. Model building using PyTorch library.
-5. Model Training :
+5. Model Training & Evaluation:
   - Train the model on the training split for a predetermined number of epochs.
-  - calculate the training loss.
-6. Model evaluation :
-  - Calulate the validation loss.
-  - Compare the training loss and validation loss of the model.
+  - calculate and compare the training loss and validation loss of the model.
   - Evalute the model's performance accuracy using the validation split.

 ### Preprocessing the Dataset